 A talented photographer, she will be leaping out of an aircraft at 11,000ft on Saturday, October 30, with UK Skydiving Adventures Ltd at the Black Knights Parachute Centre in Cockerham in Lancashire

-Sarah was inspired to take on her daring challenge after she was rushed into Southport Hospital three weeks ago.
+Sarah was inspired to take on her daring challenge after she was rushed into hospital three weeks ago.